 Data as 1/10/23.
 Offers and availability may vary by location and are subject to change.

-If your business is just you, we suggest taking a look at Lili.
+If you are looking to scale your business, we suggest taking a look at Lili.

-Lili offers excellent financial tools and services for solopreneurs and freelancers.
+Lili offers excellent financial tools and services for scaling businesses.
 You can set up a tax bucket, for instance, and automatically set aside money to go toward self-employment taxes.
 Or you can use its invoicing creator to quickly create and send professional invoices.

 The accounts themselves look great too.
 Lili has a free checking account, or you can upgrade to get savings (and access to all Lili’s cool tools) and get a fabulous 1.5% APY on your account balance.

 Lili now accepts all business types, but you do still have to pay a small monthly fee for the best features.
-Given how much Lili can simplify your life as solopreneur, though, we think you’ll find the cost worthwhile.
+Given how much Lili can simplify your life, we think you’ll find the cost worthwhile.

 By signing up I agree to the Terms of Use.